NZ Legacy Completes Merger of its Renewable Energy Divisions with Catalytica Energy Systems

 Uranium was discovered on the grant lands in New Mexico in 1968.
 In the 1980's NZ turned its principal focus from rural to urban real estate investing and development.
 After a period of aggressive real estate investing, NZ expanded into bridge financing of real estate.
 New emphasis was placed on the liquidation of NZ's historic assets.

-With an aggressive and forward-thinking approach to business, Mr. Worsley embraced the fee and mineral potentials with numerous projects, developments and investment opportunities with an investment in excess of $10MM to date.
+With an aggressive and forward-thinking approach to business, Mr. Worsley embraced the fee and mineral potentials with numerous projects, developments and investment opportunities.